ummshsh/ummshsh.github.io/_posts/2023-01-27-autotests-proxy.md

 autotestsProxy.ProxyServer.CertificateManager.RootCertificate = certificate;
 autotestsProxy.ProxyServer.CertificateManager.EnsureRootCertificate();
 ```
-Here I just added certificate to the system programmatically, this require elevated priveleges.
-You can do this manually before running this code.

 Here is how `AddCertificateToSystem()` looks like(True only for Windows)
 ```c#
 private void AddCertificateToSystem(string pathToCertificate, string certPassword)